 During the first term, all students participate in a foundational seminar titled “Education and Social Justice.”
 The seminar introduces students to various conceptions of ethics and social justice and encourages openness to exploring diverse perspectives on social, political, economic, and educational issues.
 Students have the opportunity to evaluate and apply alternative conceptions of social justice to their own areas of interest in Educational Leadership Pre-K-12 or Higher Education.

 Another important vehicle for developing understanding and honing leadership skills is the Professional Development Practicum (PDP), convened midway through each term.
 These three-day sessions provide students and faculty with an opportunity to continue seminar work face-to-face, as well as to explore issues of social justice through such avenues as social action projects, film, visual arts, social action, panel discussions, and guest speakers.

 Internship & Dissertation

-As students advance their studies within the Ed.D. program, the commitment to ethics and social justice continues as well.
+As students advance their studies within the Doctor of Education (Ed.D) program, the commitment to ethics and social justice continues as well.
 While completing the program’s internship and dissertation, students are expected to apply and integrate their deepened understanding of social justice principles in leadership practice and original scholarly research.